benbahrenburg/Ti.BlurView/iOS/documentation/index.md

 <b>This parameter will not take effect if updated after the viewToBlur or imageToBlur has rendered.</b>

-<b>viewToBlur</b> : TiUIView
+<b>view</b> : TiUIView

-The viewToBlur parameter contains a reference to the view who's contents you wish to have an image generated from.
+The view parameter contains a reference to the view who's contents you wish to have an image generated from.

-<b>imageToBlur</b> :  Url to image
+<b>image</b> :  Url to image

-The imageToBlur parameter is the url to an image that will be used in the blur process.
+The image parameter is the url to an image that will be used in the blur process.

-<b>blobToBlur</b> : TiBlob

-The blobToBlur parameter is the blob image you wish to have used in the blur process.
-This is commonly created by calling the toImage() method on the view you wish to blur.

 <b>blurFilter</b> :  String